michael-hart99/_dis_connect/README.md

 * An HTTPS certificate for that domain name (free using [Let's Encrypt](https://letsencrypt.org))
 * [nginx](https://www.nginx.com) (or a remote server with nginx)

-In my setup for local connections, I set my domain to be a local IP address (i.e. 192.168.1.X) and configured a static IP for a computer which would run the server.
+In my setup for local connections, I set my domain to resolve to a local IP address (i.e. 192.168.1.X) and configured a static IP for a computer which would run the server.
 In order to get an HTTPS certification for a local IP, you need to use Let's Encrypt's DNS certification method.